mhw32/adaware-nlp/README.md

 # smart-summary

 Goal of this app is given a piece of text, image, or video, extract information, and output a summarized version.
 By doing so, the algorithm should produce a knowledge graph where the user can ask more questions about the text.

 Knowledge graphs should be shared between users into (multiple or single) graphs.
 The algorithm can then draw on more information to provide the user additional informations.

 ## vision
 With the ability to convert data into a knowledge graph, the summarization tool is only a start.
 The larger goal is to convert the algorithm into a AI/ML based frontend for the web.
-Instead of googling things, you just ask questions and receive answers (more "ergonomic" approach.
+Instead of googling things, you just ask questions and receive answers (more "ergonomic") approach.

+**Step 1 :** a chrome extension that you can query.
+**Step 2 :** a browser that isn't really a browser.
+It's just a AI that you can chat with to surf the semantic web.
+**Step 3:** an operating system that basically the one from the movie "Her".

 ## technical pieces
 - Text analysis